10 Times Queen Elizabeth Influenced Pop Culture That We’ll Never Forget

 While the refusal from an average person would not have been a big deal, the Queen’s refusal was newspaper fodder.
 Her turning down the opportunity became a part of the show’s history and folklore.
 People respect her so much; they want to know the reason for her actions.
 “You know who wouldn’t sit on the Iron Throne,” people asked.

-9. Two Mice Go for Top Dollar
+2. Two Mice Go For Top Dollar

 Children have always adored Mickey and his precious Minnie.
 A newborn Princess Elizabeth was no exception.
 She, and her sister, Princess Margaret Rhodes, had a bunch of toys and dolls, including two early, creepy versions of Mickey and Minnie.